-Washington State University Vancouver is seeking an applicant for the position of Adjunct Faculty to teach part of the spring 2018 semester undergraduate algebra/trigonometry-based and/or calculus-based physics courses.
-The spring semester started on January 8th and it ends on May 8th.
+Washington State University Vancouver is seeking an applicant for the position of Adjunct Faculty to teach undergraduate algebra/trigonometry-based and/or calculus-based physics courses during the 2018-2019 academic year.
+The fall semester starts on August 20th and ends December 7th.
 Content development is not required.
 Instructor will have access to existing course materials.
-Applicants can apply to teach one course or more courses in the same application.
-See course descriptions below.
+Course descriptions for fall 2018 courses are as follows:

 Physics 101: 101 [PSCI] General Physics 4 (3-3) Course Prerequisite: MATH 107 or 108 with a grade of C or better, a minimum ALEKS math placement score 75%, or passing MATH 140, 171, 202, or 206.
 Algebra/trigonometry-based physics; topics in mechanics, wave phenomena, temperature, and heat; oriented toward non-physical science majors.

 Compensation is based on terminal degree and paid on a credit hour basis, with additional money if lab supervision is required.
 Minimum per lecture credit: $1,497 (MS) or $1,568 (PhD).
-Minimum per lab contact hour: $1,016 (MS) or $1,070 (PhD).
-Actual compensation will be prorated based on start date.
+Minimum per lab contact hour: $898 (MS) or $941 (PhD).
+Actual compensation will be based on teaching assignment.

 Candidates must possess, at least, M.S. in physics or related discipline.

 Ph.D. in physics or related discipline, and experience in teaching undergraduate courses and labs at a college level.